databrickslabs/dbx/docs/features/named_properties.md

 | `cluster-policy://`         | Cluster Policies          | [ListClusterPolicies](https://docs.databricks.com/dev-tools/api/latest/policies.html#operation/list-cluster-policies)             |
 | `file://` or `file:fuse://` | Files                     | Please refer to the [file references documentation](./file_references.md)                                                         |

 The provided object references are expected to be **unique**.
 If the name of the object is not unique, an error will be raised.

 ## :material-list-status: Cluster policies resolution

+[Cluster policies](https://docs.databricks.com/administration-guide/clusters/policies.html) is a very convenient interface that allows generalizing specific rules to a wide set of clusters.

+`dbx` provides capabilities to reference the policy name in the cluster definition, and some of the policy properties will be automatically added to the cluster definition during deployment step.

+### :material-format-list-checks: Resolution logic for properties

 Please note that cluster policies are only resolved in the following cases: